This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Yet 25 years after diagnosis, Tyler received his doctorate of medicine degree, which still proudly hangs on display in his mother’s house.

-The previous story is just one indication that this myth is untrue.
 While it’s true that some children with cerebral palsy will have learning disabilities and other cognitive challenges, this all depends on associating factors with the disorder and does not include every child.
-In fact, many children with cerebral palsy score above average on aptitude tests scores.
+In fact, many children with cerebral palsy score above average on aptitude tests.

-This is one myth that, while it would be nice if it were true, simply isn’t so, at least not yet.
+This is one myth that, while it would be nice if it were true, simply isn’t, at least not yet.
 There is currently no cure for cerebral palsy.
-However, this doesn’t mean that your child cannot have a healthy and productive life.
+However, this doesn’t mean your child cannot have a healthy and productive life.

 There are so many medical advances today that most children with cerebral palsy continue to thrive and lead happy lives through physical therapy, counseling, medications, and more.